 List Of Illicit (Illegal) Street Drugs

-Substance abuse isn’t limited to using drugs sold on the streets.
+Substance use disorder isn’t limited to using drugs sold on the streets.

-While drugs like alcohol and marijuana are are available for recreational use, there are forms of use, especially excessive or compulsive consumption, that would constitute substance abuse.
+While drugs like alcohol and marijuana are available for recreational use, there are forms of use, especially excessive or compulsive consumption, that would constitute substance use disorder.

 These are some of the most common illicit (illegal) drugs in the United States: